-27.4.3.2 Pricing Parameters for Transmission Constraint Relaxation
+27.4.3.2.2 Pricing Parameters for Transmission Constraint Relaxation

-For the purpose of determining how the relaxation of a Transmission Constraint will affect the determination of prices in the IFM and RTM, the pricing parameter of the Transmission Constraint being relaxed is set to the maximum Energy Bid price specified in Section 39.6.1.1.
+For the purpose of determining how the relaxation of a Transmission Constraint will affect the determination of prices in the IFM and RTM, the pricing parameter of the Transmission Constraint being relaxed is set to the Soft Energy Bid Cap.
 In the case of Contingency-related Transmission Constraints, the CAISO will determine the amount of relaxation required to clear the market using the most limiting condition among the applicable Contingencies and the base case.
 The CAISO will establish prices based on the parameter pricing specified in this Section as it applies to the most limiting Contingency and base case.
-The corresponding pricing parameter used in the RUC is set at the maximum RUC Availability Bid price specified in Section 39.6.1.2.27.4.3.3 Insufficient Supply to Meet Self-Schedule Demand in IFM
+The corresponding pricing parameter used in the RUC is set at the maximum RUC Availability Bid price specified in Section 39.6.1.2.

+27.4.3.2.3 Insufficient Supply to Meet Self-Schedule Demand in IFM

 In the IFM, when available supply is insufficient to meet all self-scheduled Demand, self-scheduled Demand is reduced to the point where the available supply is sufficient to clear the market.
-For price-setting purposes in such cases, the cleared self-scheduled Demand is deemed to be willing to pay the maximum Energy Bid price specified in Section 39.6.1.1.27.4.3.4 Insufficient Supply to Meet CAISO Forecast of CAISO Demand in the RTM
+For price-setting purposes in such cases, the cleared self-scheduled Demand is deemed to be willing to pay the Soft Energy Bid Cap price.

+27.4.3.2.4 Insufficient Supply to Meet CAISO Forecast of CAISO Demand in the RTM

 In the RTM, in the event that Energy offers are insufficient to meet the CAISO Forecast of CAISO Demand, the SCUC and SCED software will relax the system energy-balance constraint.
-In such cases the software utilizes a pricing parameter set to the maximum Energy Bid price specified in Section 39.6.1.1 for price-setting purposes.
+In such cases the software utilizes a pricing parameter set to the Soft Energy Bid Cap for price-setting purposes.

+27.4.3.3 Parameters Related to Hard Energy Bid Cap